 Thus says Yahweh who gives the sun for a light by daytime and STATUTES OF THE MOON AND STARS FOR A LIGHT OF NIGHTTIME.
 (Jeremiah 31:35)

-Now that we have some facts it would be helpful to know from what location on the earth should the calculations of time be legally considered?
+From Jerusalem Now that we have some facts, it would be helpful to know from what location on the earth should the calculations of time be legally considered.

 For out of Zion shall go forth the law, and the word of the Yahweh from Jerusalem.
 (Isaiah 2:3)

-So, at minimum, there would be some kind of relationship with the moon completing its cycle for it to renew or rebuild along with the statute regarding the legal authority with nighttime.
-One might assume that the visual sighting of the new moon crescent is required per Yahweh’s statute since in no way does this conflict with the concept of the rebuilding of the lunar cycle or new moon.
+So, at minimum, there would be some relationship with the moon completing its cycle for it to renew or rebuild along with the statute regarding the legal authority with nighttime.
+One might assume that the visual sighting of the New Moon crescent is required per Yahweh’s statute since in no way does this conflict with the concept of the rebuilding of the lunar cycle or new moon.

 The next option would be to review the mathematics, for you wouldn’t be looking in the first place if there wasn’t some simple arithmetic at play.